Skip to content

 Add Global Points

-With local points in the Point Collection, it is possible to measure a global point with the Pix4D supported RTK device or import from a .csv file to link a local point to a global reference.
-A transformation can be computed between your local and global points with a minimum of 3 known points in both coordinate systems.
-It would be advised to measure more points with adequate distribution and spacing whenever possible.
+With local points in the Point Collection, it is possible to measure a global point using a PIX4D-supported RTK device or import a .csv file to link a local point to a global reference.
+A transformation can be computed between your local and global points using at least 3 known points in both coordinate systems.
+It is advisable to measure more points with adequate distribution and spacing whenever possible.

 The collection's global coordinate reference system will be defined by the first imported or measured global point.
 All subsequent measurements will have to be made with this reference.